riezahughes/discord-typescript-slash-command-template/README.md

 - [ ] Set up intial ping pong slash command NO BOT YET
 - [ ] Add reaction control defaults
 - [ ] Link into a third party example library

+## Quick Notes

+Create a command to offer oauth access (use the package discord-oauth for this)